Velosurance bicycle insurance

 Coverage in transit

-Modern cycling often involves significant travel, whether you're driving to your favorite trails, flying to a cycling destination, or shipping your bike for an event.
+Modern cycling often involves significant travel.
 Bikes face considerable risk during transportation, from falling off inadequately secured car racks to being damaged or lost by airline baggage handlers.
-Specialty bicycle insurance covers your bike while it's in transit, regardless of the mode of transportation.
+Specialty bicycle insurance covers the bike while it's in transit, regardless of the mode of transportation.
+Whether your bike is damaged during shipping, lost by an airline, or destroyed in a transportation accident, it should be covered.
 For international travel, optional worldwide coverage extends this protection globally.

 bicycles in pickup truck